 The outcomes of the research were presented by Omodei at the American Physical Society meeting in Washington on Monday, 30 January 2017.
-A paper giving a detailed account of the outcomes is to be published online on 31 January 2017 in
+A paper giving a detailed account of the outcomes is to be published online on 31 January 2017 in The Astrophysical Journal.

 From the time Fermi started to scan the sky in the year 2008, it has doubled the number of such rare events, known as behind-the-limb flares.
 The Large Area Telescope (LAT) equipped in Fermi has captured gamma rays that have energies close to three billion electron volts.
 Some of the rays were observed to have energies 30 times higher than the most energetic light earlier related to such “hidden” flares.